Taste is personal... so you deserve an

 We firmly believe that building trust and maintaining integrity is integral to maximizing relevance across a multitude of verticals.

-Paire's reliance on machine learning means we don't promote, endorse or sell ancillary B2B services to any restaurant.
-Instead, Paire uses algorithms (similar to those used by dating apps) in order to calculate the mathematical compatibility between each PersonalTaste Profile and the food & beverage outlets available to them.
+Paire's reliance on machine learning means we don't promote or endorse any one restaurant over another and we don't sell ancillary B2B services to any restaurants.
+Instead, Paire uses algorithms (similar to those used by dating apps) in order to calculate the mathematical compatibility between each PersonalTaste™ Profile and the food & beverage outlets available to them.

 Our technology was developed with foundational security that safeguards data against internal and external manipulation.